sbstndb/fish-simulation/readme.md

 ## Important Note

-The path to the fish texture is currently hardcoded in `src/test_imgui.cpp`.
-You may need to change the path in the `IMG_Load` function call if you move the `img` directory or run the executable from a different location.
+The fish texture path is set to `../img/fleche.png` in `src/test_imgui.cpp`.
+Make sure to run the executable from the `build` directory so it can find the image files correctly.